Home

 Porta S. Maria and the statues which decorate it

 The gate is also known as Porta del Cassero (donjon) which indicates it was part of lost fortifications.
-The statues of lions holding a human head which decorate it are medieval representations of the Church and were usually placed at the entrance of a church (see those at S. Lorenzo in Lucina).
-Lions and eagles were among the most popular iconographic symbols of the Classical World and they continued to be popular during the Middle Ages, notwithstanding the influence of monotheist religions (see Ulu Beden, a medieval tower at Diyarbakir where an eagle and two lions are placed similar to Porta S. Maria).
+The statues of lions holding a human head which decorate it are medieval representations of the Church and were usually placed at the entrance of a church (see those at nearby Civita Castellana and at S. Lorenzo in Lucina in Rome).
+Lions and eagles were among the most popular iconographic symbols of the Classical World and they continued to be popular during the Middle Ages, notwithstanding the influence of monotheist religions (see Ulu Beden, a medieval tower at Diyarbakir in Turkey where an eagle and two lions/sphinxes are placed in a way which is similar to Porta S. Maria).

 S. Donato, the former cathedral